Single-Peakedness and Total Unimodularity: New Polynomial-Time Algorithms for Multi-Winner Elections: Preliminaries

 \textbf{Single-Peaked Preferences}\quad Let $A$ be a finite set of \emph{alternatives}, or \emph{candidates}, and let $m=|A|$.
 A \emph{weak order}, or \emph{preference relation}, is a binary relation $\pref$ over $A$ that is complete and transitive.
 We write $\succ$ and $\sim$ for the strict and indifference parts of $\pref$.
 A \emph{linear order} is a weak order that, in addition, is antisymmetric, so that $x\sim y$ only if $x = y$.
 Every preference relation $\pref$ induces a partition of $A$ into indifference classes $A_1,\dots,A_r$ so that $A_1 \succ A_2 \succ \dots \succ A_r$ and $x \sim y$ for all $x,y\in A_t$.
 We will say that an alternative $a \in A_t$ has \emph{rank} $t$ in the ordering $\pref$ and write $\rank(a) = t$; thus the alternatives of rank 1 are the most-preferred alternatives under $\pref$.
 Finally, we say that any set of the form $\{x \in A: \rank(x) \ge t\}$ is a \emph{top-inital segment} of $\pref$.

 \begingroup Let $\lhd$ be (the strict part of) a linear order over $A$; we call $\lhd$ an \emph{axis}.
-A linear order $\succ_i$ with most-preferred alternative $p$ (the \emph{peak}) is \emph{single-peaked with respect to $\lhd$} if for every pair of candidates $a,b\in A$ with $p \lhd b\lhd a$ or $a\lhd b\lhd p$ it holds that $b \succ_i a$.
+A linear order $\succ_i$ with most-preferred alternative $p$ (the \emph{peak}) is \emph{single-peaked with respect to~$\lhd$} if for every pair of candidates $a,b\in A$ with $p \lhd b\lhd a$ or $a\lhd b\lhd p$ it holds that $b \succ_i a$.
 For example, if the alternatives in $A$ correspond to different proposed levels of a tax, and the numbers in $A$ are ordered by $\lhd$ in increasing order, then it is sensible to expect voters' preferences over $A$ to be single-peaked with respect to $\lhd$.

-Note that $\succ$ is single-peaked with respect to $\lhd$ if and only if all top-initial segments of $\succ$ form an interval of $\lhd$.
-Accordingly, we will define a \emph{weak} order $\pref$ to be \emph{single-peaked} with respect to $\lhd$ exactly if all top-initial segments of $\pref$ form an interval of $\lhd$.
-This concept is often known as `possibly single-peaked' \cite{lackner2014incomplete} because it is equivalent to asking that all the ties in the weak order can be broken in such a way that the resulting linear order is single-peaked.
+We need an equivalent definition of single-peakedness: \begin{proposition} A linear order $\succ$ is single-peaked with respect to~$\lhd$ if and only if all top-initial segments of $\succ$ form an interval of~$\lhd$. \end{proposition}

+The proof is straightforward, see Figure~\ref{fig:sp-to-c1p} for an illustration.
+An advantage of this alternative definition is that it allows us to generalise single-peakedness to \emph{weak} orders.
+Thus, we will define a weak order $\pref$ to be \emph{single-peaked} with respect to $\lhd$ exactly if all top-initial segments of $\pref$ form an interval of $\lhd$.
+This concept is often known as `possibly single-peaked' \cite{lackner2014incomplete} because it is equivalent to requiring that the ties in the weak order can be broken in such a way that the resulting linear order is single-peaked.

 \endgroup A \emph{profile} $P = (\pref_1,\dots,\pref_n)$ over a set of alternatives~$A$ is a list of weak orders over $A$.
 Each of the orders represents the preferences of a \emph{voter}; we write $N = [n]$ for the set of voters.
 The profile will be called \emph{single-peaked} if there exists some axis $\lhd$ over $A$ so that each order $\pref_i$ in $P$ is single-peaked with respect to $\lhd$.
-A profile is single-peaked if and only if the following matrix $M_{\text{SP}}^P$ has the consecutive ones property: take one column for each alternative, and one row for each top-initial segment $S$ of each voter's preference relation; the row is just the incidence vector of $S$.
-This construction is due to \citet{bar-tri:j:sp}. \\